marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 end
 {% endhighlight %}

-As you can see, I cover, not the only the accessible action, but also the remaining REST actions that are not accessible.
+As you can see, I cover not only the accessible action, but also the remaining REST actions that are not accessible.

 It's also good to cover the url helpers of the routes that exists.
 It ensures that they exist correctly (as you will use it in links and/or forms) and that the urls are being well generated, according to the given params (in this case, no params).

 ## The end

-Routes specs are a lot connected with controller specs.
+Routes specs are really connected with controller specs.
 For me, it should live in the same file.
 I mean: the ``routing`` and the ``helpers`` describes from the routes spec file would live inside the regular controller spec file.
-I already tried it some months ago (still in Rails 3), but it did not works there.
-Rspec have some glue that makes it only works inside ``spec/routes`` directory.
+I already tried it some months ago (still in Rails 3), but it did not work there.
+Rspec has some glue that only works inside the ``spec/routes`` directory.
 I never tried it again later.

-To the curious: the website was Redeparede.com.
+To the curious ones: the website was Redeparede.com.
 Some years later sold to [Clasificados.com][clasificados].

 [named-routes]: http://railscasts.com/episodes/34-named-routes
 [rails-1-2-routing]: http://apidock.com/rails/v1.2.0/ActionController/Routing